ncsound919/BEROS/MANUAL.md

 ### Local Multiplayer

-BEROS supports local multiplayer through the SignalR server.
+BEROS currently ships as a single-player experience; multiplayer support via SignalR is planned for a future update.

 ### Setting Up a Game